vbmelo/pokelist/README.md

-# pokelist, your pokemon library
+# pokelist, your personal pokemon library!

+Created using using Vite + React, using the amazing https://pokeapi.co/

+By Victor Melo.